Super Cup 2018: Late goal from Everton Santos helps Mumbai City overcome a resolute Indian Arrows

 Rahul KP (76') opened the scoring for Indian Arrows, which was equalised by Achille Emana (90+1') through an injury time spot-kick.
-Everton Santos then took matter in his own hands deep into the first half of extra time to score the winner for Mumbai.
+Everton Santos then took the matter into his own hands deep into the first half of extra time to score the winner for Mumbai.

 Indian Arrows head coach Luis Norton de Matos made a single change to the starting XI which faced Mohun Bagan in their last I-League game as Edmund Lalrindika got the nod ahead of Rahim Ali.
 Prabhsukhan Gill retained his place under the sticks who was protected by a back four of Sanjeev Stalin, Jitendra Singh, Anwar Ali, and Ashish Rai.
 Skipper Amarjit Singh and Deepak Tangri were the two pivots in midfield.
 Whereas Edmund shouldered the responsibility of leading the attack.

-Whereas, Mumbai City FC made three alterations to their side from their last Indian Super Legaue game against Chennaiyin FC as Mehrajuddin Wadoo and Zakeer Mundampara failed to make the cut whereas Gerson Viera has already been released by the Islanders.
-Amrinder Singh started with the gloves, and was defended by a backline of Marcio Rosario, Raju Gaikwad and Lucian Goian.
-Everton Santos and Sanju pradhan manned the wings whereas Balwant Singh was deployed as the solitary striker.
+Mumbai City FC made three alterations to their side from their last Indian Super League game against Chennaiyin FC as Mehrajuddin Wadoo and Zakeer Mundampara failed to make the cut whereas Gerson Viera had already been released by the Islanders.
+Amrinder Singh started in goal and was defended by a backline of Marcio Rosario, Raju Gaikwad and Lucian Goian.
+Everton Santos and Sanju Pradhan manned the wings whereas Balwant Singh was deployed as the solitary striker.

-Mumbai started on the front-foot from the word go and it was the woodwork which denied them from going forward when Everton Santos' shot bounced off the far post.
+Mumbai started on the front-foot from the word go and it was the woodwork which denied them from taking the lead when Everton Santos' shot bounced off the far post.
 Minutes later, they could have finally gone 1-0 up when a flag-kick delivered by Achille Emana was headed on target by Lucian Goian.
 The header which looked destined to go in was cleared by Stalin from the goal line.

 It was even-stevens in midfield as Arrows upped their game to match their more illustrated opponents.
 Balwant was starved of supply and had little to work with for the bulk of the first half.
 As a result, the deadlock was yet to be broken when both teams headed for the tunnel at the end of first 45 minutes.

-It was no different on resumption as both sides remain locked in an intese midfield battle.

-Mumbai did all they could to find inroads in a resolute Arrows defense and Sehnaj Singh almost leaked in a ball which was skied by Jitendra only to be punched half-heartedly by Gill.
-The clearance fell for Balwant who went for the spectacular with an over-head kick, which went straight to the safe hands of Gill.
-The goalkeeper was quick to release Rahul and an awkward bounce got the better of Goian which saw Rahul gallop away with the ball.
-In an one-on-one with Amrinder, the veteran goalkeeper came out on top as Rahul rifled a shot straight at him.
-If the youngster from Thrissur had kept his nerves and aimed at posts, the result could have been different.
+Mumbai did all they could to find inroads in a resolute Arrows defence and Sehnaj Singh almost leaked in a ball which was skied by Jitendra only to be punched half-heartedly by Gill.
+The clearance fell for Balwant who went for the spectacular with an overhead kick that flew into the hands of Gill.

-Minutes later, it was the crossbar which denied Rahul the opening goal.
-His long ranger took a deflection off Amrinder's gloves before rattling the woodwork.

-Mumbai City were carving out oppotunities but lack of imagination in the attacking third were not helping their cause.
-They had to utilise the flanks as anything through the middle was getting smothered by a determined Arrows defense.
+Mumbai City were carving out opportunities but lack of creativity in the attacking third were not helping their cause.
+They had to utilise the flanks as anything through the middle was getting smothered by a determined Arrows defence.

-Rahul made amends for his earlier miss when he stunned the men in blue by scoring a brilliant goal after showing a clean pair of heels to Goian.
-He latched on to a perfect through ball by Aniket Jadhav and anexquisite first touch saw Goian struggling to keep up.
+Rahul stunned the men in blue by scoring a brilliant goal after showing a clean pair of heels to Goian.
+He latched on to a perfect through ball by Aniket Jadhav and an exquisite first touch saw Goian struggling to keep up.
 This time he kept his calm to roll the ball past Amrinder into the net.

-Alexandre Guimaraes reacted instantly by bringing on Pranjal Bhumij in place of Sanju.
-But there was no stopping the young boys as they could have doubled their lead if only Rahul's attempt was inches on the right side of the post.

 Mumbai refused to give up and they were rewarded with a penalty when Rai brought down Everton inside the box after making a mess of a clearance.
 Emana stepped up from 12 yards and calmly converted from the spot sending Gill the wrong way.